-When you need to decorate for the 4th of July and you wait until the last minute… ?♀️ I just finished making this quick and easy wooden American Flag sign for my front porch.
-But sometimes those last-minute ideas turn out to be the best!
+When you need to decorate for the 4th of July, and you wait until the last minute… this is what you do.
+Make this quick and easy wooden American Flag sign for your front porch.
+It’s those last-minute ideas that sometimes are the best.
 Right?
 And I got a chance to repurpose some of the old hardware I’ve been hoarding + 1 board.
 Who doesn’t have that laying around?

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Repurposed knobs make great stars on this DIY wooden American Flag sign.Click To Tweet